silviamaggi/smd-com/_posts/2021-10-29-design-digested-22.md

   - dark patterns
   - sustainability
 description: "Design, Digested 22: how to protect ourselves against the Hook model, UX design’s dirty secret, harmful Facebook and more."
+excerpt: 'This week: how to protect ourselves against the Hook model, <em>UX Theatre</em>, dark patterns, and circular economy.'
 featimage: true
 featimage-alt: "Design, Digested 22 by Silvia Maggi"
 featimage-class: 'u-featured'